St Davids Prep, Kent, Sports, Netball

 Meet the Prep Team, the form teachers and subject specialists who provide such an inspiring and innovative learning experience for our older children.

-It was always been my ambition to become a teacher.
-After leaving school, I completed a Geography degree at the University of Southampton, followed by a PGCE at Goldsmith’s College, London.
-I started my teaching career in Bromley, then spent 13 years working in Dulwich, leading Year 3 and working in a variety of year groups.
 On my first visit to St David’s, I was struck by the warmth and enthusiasm which radiates from both the staff and the pupils, and it really is a pleasure to work here.
 I started here as the Librarian, and while books and reading remain very dear to me, being in the classroom is my true passion.
 I have such wonderful memories of my own school days, and I hope that I can play a part in creating similar experiences for the children that I teach.

 When I am not in school, I enjoy spending time with my family and friends, curling up with a good book and getting out and about for walks in the countryside.

-Felicity Campbell, Computing and Drama Teacher
+Felicity Campbell, Year 4 Teacher, specialising in Computing and Drama

 After gaining her honours degree in Education from Exeter University, Felicity has taught in several prep schools around the South East, latterly in Central London where she was in charge of computing.